 The Fund has adopted all of the new, revised or amending Accounting Standards and Interpretations issued by the AASB that are mandatory for the current reporting period.
+The adoption of these standards has not caused any material adjustments to the reported financial position, performance or cash flow of the Fund.
 Any new, revised or amending Accounting Standards and Interpretations that are not yet mandatory have not been early adopted.